 The romance is also very unrealistic, and I think Johnny and Penny are a much better match than Baby and Johnny.

-Have you watched this iconic classic?
+What did you think of my review of ‘Dirty Dancing’?
 What’s your feel-good film?
 Do you have any recommendations?

 Let me know all your thoughts in the comments below 🙂

 Happy reading x